Moisés Fuentes

 Moisés Fuentes Rubio (20 September 1985 – 24 November 2022) was a Mexican professional boxer who held the WBO minimumweight title from 2011 to 2013 and the WBO interim junior flyweight title from 2013 to 2014.

 Professional career

-On 6 February 2010, Fuentés won a ten-round unanimous decision over Mexican Eduardo González to capture the interim WBC Youth minimumweight title in Guadalajara, Jalisco.
+He turned pro in 2007.
+On 6 February 2010, Fuentés won a ten-round unanimous decision over Mexican Eduardo González to capture his first title, the interim WBC Youth minimumweight belt in Guadalajara, Jalisco.

 WBO minimumweight champion

 On 27 August 2011, Fuentés won a twelve-round split decision over Raúl García to capture the WBO minimumweight title.
 The bout was held at the Auditorio Benito Juárez, in Guadalajara.
+He would go on to vacate the title as he moved up to junior flyweight.

 Personal life and death

 Fuentes suffered a blood clot in his brain as the result of a 2021 fight with David Cuellar.
 He never fought again after that and complications from the injury resulted in his death at the age of 37 on November 24, 2022.
+That was his fifth loss in the last six matches, and his third consecutive inside the distance defeat.